Helm Best Practices and Recommendations

 tls_secrets.yaml

-These file names should indicate the kind of Kubernetes resource that they define, so that users have a quick way to identify where they might look for something.
+These file names should indicate the kind of Kubernetes resource they define so that users can get an idea of what's in the file from a glance.
 For long resource names, like a Persistent Volume Claim, you might use their acronym (PVC in this case) and end up with pvc.yaml.

 YAML Comments vs. Template Comments